-- the name of the DSP and their role, the local authority point of contact and the designated governor for safeguarding - that they have an individual responsibility for reporting children at risk and child protection concerns to Social Services, or to the police, within the timescales agreed with the Regional Safeguarding Board (by following the school's agreed procedures) and that staff know how to take forward those concerns when the DSP is unavailable. - Ensure that all members of staff are aware of the need to be alert to signs of abuse and neglect, and know how to respond to a learner who may disclose abuse or neglect. - Ensure that staff members are aware of wider safeguarding concerns and report these to the DSP: staff will be made aware of the information on wider safeguarding issues contained in Keeping Learners Safe and Wales Safeguarding Procedures, including safeguarding responsibilities in specific circumstances, peer-on-peer abuse and harmful sexual behaviour and the suite of guidance on 'Rights, Respect, Equality' to help prevent and address bullying. - Ensure that safer recruitment practices are in place, following NCC guidance. - Ensure that members of staff who are EWC registrants are aware of the Code of Professional Conduct and Practice for registrants with the Education Workforce Council (see www.ewc.wales/site/index.php/en/fitness-to-practise/code-ofprofessional-conduct-and-practice-pdf.html) and the expectation within the Code and that the registrant has regard to the safety and well-being of learners in their care and related content. - Ensure that parents/carers have an understanding of the responsibility placed on the school and staff for safeguarding and child protection by setting out its obligations in the school brochure.
+- the name of the DSP and their role, the local authority point of contact and the designated governor for safeguarding - that they have an individual responsibility for reporting children at risk and child protection concerns to Social Services, or to the police, within the timescales agreed with the Regional Safeguarding Board (by following the school's agreed procedures) and that staff know how to take forward those concerns when the DSP is unavailable. - Ensure that all members of staff are aware of the need to be alert to signs of abuse and neglect, and know how to respond to a learner who may disclose abuse or neglect. - Ensure that staff members are aware of wider safeguarding concerns and report these to the DSP: staff will be made aware of the information on wider safeguarding issues contained in Keeping Learners Safe and Wales Safeguarding Procedures, including safeguarding responsibilities in specific circumstances, peer-on-peer abuse and harmful sexual behaviour and the suite of guidance on 'Rights, Respect, Equality' to help prevent and address bullying. - Ensure that safer recruitment practices are in place, following NCC guidance. - Ensure that members of staff who are EWC registrants are aware of the Code of www.ewc.wales/site/index.php/en/fitness-to-practise/code-ofprofessional-conduct-and-practice-pdf.html) and the expectation within the Code and that the registrant has regard to the safety and well-being of learners in their care and related content.